Aichi Experimental Type 15-Ko Reconnaissance Seaplane (Mi-go)

 The Aichi Experimental Type 15-Ko Reconnaissance Seaplane (Mi-go) was a prototype reconnaissance seaplane built by Aichi in the mid-1920s.

 Design and development

-The Mi-Go was built in response to an Imperial Japanese Navy requirement for a reconnaissance seaplane to replace the Hansa-Brandenburg W.33 in IJN service.
-The W.33 had been acquired by the IJN in 1922, but was unpopular with crews due to poor handling and limited visibility afloat.
+The Mi-Go was built in response to an Imperial Japanese Navy (IJN) requirement for a reconnaissance seaplane to replace the Hansa-Brandenburg W.33 in IJN service.
+The W.33 had been acquired by the IJN in 1922 but was unpopular with crews due to poor handling and limited visibility afloat.
 The Mi-Go differed from the W.33 in having floats connected to the wings, a wooden airframe, fabric covered wings, and much lighter weight.
 Four prototypes of the Mi-Go were built; tests of which showed it to be longitudinally unstable in flight, although the first prototype used Dornier bench-type aileron balances, and the IJN selected the rival Nakajima Type 15 Reconnaissance Seaplane (E2N) for production instead.